t8140140/textract/README.md

 ## Configuration

 Configuration can be passed into textract.
 The following configuration options are available
+* `preserveSpacing`: In case a PDF is formatted with multiple columns, textract will remove all spacing and formatting.
+If this option is set to `true`, textract will try to preserve spacing and formatting.
+By default this is `false`.
 * `preserveLineBreaks`: When using the command line this is set to `true` to preserve stdout readability.
 When using the library via node this is set to `false`.
 Pass this in as `true` and textract will not strip any line breaks.
 * `preserveOnlyMultipleLineBreaks`: Some extractors, like PDF, insert line breaks at the end of every line, even if the middle of a sentence.
 If this option (default `false`) is set to `true`, then any instances of a single line break are removed but multiple line breaks are preserved.
 Check your output with this option, though, this doesn't preserve paragraphs unless there are multiple breaks.
 * `exec`: Some extractors (dxf) use node's `exec` functionality.
 This setting allows for providing [config to `exec` execution](http://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback).
 One reason you might want to provide this config is if you are dealing with very large files.
 You might want to increase the `exec` `maxBuffer` setting.